-The American people funding research and development are out of touch with the findings and how they are discovered
+The people funding research and development are often kept out of touch with the findings and discoveries they helped to make

 Where does research money come from?

 A vast majority of research and develop (R&D) funding in the United States comes from federal tax revenues allocated to various agencies.
 The National Institutes of Health (NIH) makes up nearly half the science R&D funding in the United States each year with a budget of approximately $30 Billion.
 The NIH provides funding to government and university scientists who are interested in health and biomedical fields such as cancer, mental health, and drug development.
 Another smaller ($7.5 Billion) but vital source of non-medical science funding comes from the National Science Foundation (NSF).
 There are a few other agencies, seen below, that also provide important funding to other fields of science and engineering.

 Are my research allocated tax dollars doing something useful?

 All this research funding pays off!
 Aside from creating tens-of-thousands of jobs in the USA and providing a return-on-investment of 121% within 12 months, life saving and life changing discoveries come about every year from the work it funds (links for 2015 breakthroughs).
 By numerous measures, the USA leads the world in publications and citations, produces the highest quality publications, and, until recently, was the greatest country in the world for science (China ranked number 1 in 2014 when USA fell to 2).
 While R&D in America is not perfect, with an oversupply of talented young PhD holders for lowly paying research jobs and a recently shrinking budget, it’s pretty damn good.

 How do I find out what I’m funding?